Lucy Virginia French: Personal life

 A poem entitled "The Lost Louisiana," which appeared in one of the New Orleans dailies, proved to be the precursor of French's marriage.
 John Hopkins French, standing in front of the St. Charles Hotel, New Orleans, was approached by a newsboy selling the morning papers: "All about the lost 'Louisiana'!" the boy shouted.
 Mr. French's interest was aroused by the words "lost Louisiana."
 Some years before, he had been a passenger on the steamboat, "Belle of Clarksville," and had nearly died in a collision between that steamer and the "Louisiana."
 Besides the detailed account of the accident, the paper contained the story of the accident in verse.
 The poem was signed "L'Inconnue."
 The beauty of the verses and the name "L'Inconnue," which was already well known throughout the South, added to Mr. French's personal interest in the theme, that he clipped the poem from the paper and placed it in his wallet.
 Not long after, Mr. French was a passenger on a steamer.
 A poem in a newspaper he found on board had a strange interest for him.
 It was entitled "One or Two?", and the author was L'Inconnue.
 "Sweet, simple and musical," he thought; so different from the majestic nature of "The Lost Louisiana," still in his wallet.
 On the impulse of the moment, he said to himself: "I will quit this boat at Memphis.
 I will see L'Inconnue, and I will ask her if we shall be "One or Two?"
-On the day after his arrival at Memphis, while making some purchases in a bookstore, a young woman entered and bought a magazine.
-Mr. French was attracted by her looks, and after she walked out, he asked the salesman the name of the customer.
+On the day after his arrival in Memphis, while making some purchases in a bookstore, a young woman entered and bought a magazine.
+Mr. French was attracted by her looks, and after she walked out, he asked the salesman for the name of the customer.
 "Miss Lucy Virginia Smith," the clerk replied.
 Mr. French was surprised as he had just seen L'Inconnue.
 They married on January 12, 1853, in the Episcopal Church.
 After an extended honeymoon, the pair returned to Tennessee, and resided at "Forest Home," near McMinnville, Tennessee, the homestead of the French family.

+During the Civil War, Mrs. French kept a detailed diary of her daily life.
+A riveting story, it begins in February, 1862 and continues through the end of the war until June 26th, 1865.
+Mrs. French recounts in her diary the death of, "Honest Abe," and the reactions of the people in the community around her as well.
+It is 195 pages full of her real world experiences during the American Civil War, and illuminates how her thoughts evolved throughout the conflict.

 Although her health had been frail for several months, her last illness was short.
 She died March 31, 1881, at "Forest Home", near McMinnville.